 Karnataka PGCET Reservation of Seats

-Only the candidates who are of Karnataka Origin are eligible to claim the reservation in the Karnataka PGCET.
-Some important points regarding reservation of seats in Karnataka PGCET are given below:
+Only the candidates who are of Karnataka Origin are eligible to claim the reservation in the Karnataka PGCET 2020 exam.
+Some important points regarding reservation of seats in Karnataka PGCET 2020 exam are given below:

-- Only Category-1 candidates of Karnataka can claim reservation.
+- Only Category-1 candidates of Karnataka can claim the reservation.

-- Candidates can also claim reservation under Hyderabad-Karnataka region, provided they are able to produce an eligibility certificate from that concerned Assistant Commissioner.
+- Candidates can also claim reservations under the Hyderabad-Karnataka region, provided they are able to produce an eligibility certificate from that concerned Assistant Commissioner.

 - Candidates who are wards of ex-servicemen can avail the reservation if they obtain a certificate of their parent’s home address issued by the Joint Director/Deputy Director of the concerned district and is countersigned by the Director of the Department of Sainik Welfare and Resettlement, Bangalore.